Learning the language

 Learning Japanese online has become increasingly popular in recent years, and many resources are available for students of all levels.

-You’ll find plenty of international schools that offer online lessons to build up your Japanese language skills.
+You’ll find plenty of international schools that offer online lessons to help you build up your Japanese language skills.
 Some options include:

 Many universities and language schools also offer online Japanese courses ranging from beginner to advanced.
 These courses often use video lectures, quizzes, and discussion forums to help students learn the language.